RonanD10/capstone-project/docs/notes.md

-# GitHub Repository
-- All code and scripts
-- The Streamlit app
-- A README with setup and usage instructions
-- Sample data or instructions for accessing the data source
-- User stories and planning documents
-- Test scripts

-# Presentation
-- focus on the project approach and the project development

 # Journal
 - Document project — how I approached the problem, what challenges faced and how overcame, how the program works, what the key findings are, what would do with more time
 - Daily document of what I did